OsloMET-ML-gruppe-2018/classification-of-vector-images/reports/meetings/meeting_15_09.md

 | Bendik |

 ### Pourpose
+ - Working together on the first sub goal

 ### Discussion
+ - What network to use
+ - how to organise the data

 ### Action points
+ - All are looking for a network to test .png files on
+ - All get to know Darknet as good as possible
+ - Sondre will make a VM image we can use to setup our network
+ - Andre will clean the data we are going to use

 ### Next Meeting
   date
   #### Next meeting agenda
   - point